Hedged Accounts explained

 - Australian Dollar (AUD)

 When moving funds between your different currency accounts within your CoinJar, there may be a small fee for the conversion.
 Please visit our dedicated transfer fees page for details.

 Are Hedged Accounts for me?

-As follows is a basic scenario of how a CoinJar Hedged Account can help protect your bitcoin despite price fluctuation.
+As follows is a basic scenario of how a CoinJar Hedged Account can help protect your digital currencies during times of price fluctuation.